Chapter 4: Construction Details, Section 17: Clearing and Grubbing

 - Determine the limits of clearing areas that do not require stump removal and check the height of stumps above natural ground.

 - Determine if dead, dying, or otherwise unstable trees in the right-of-way but outside the clearing limits constitute a hazard.
 Any such trees should be

-- When burial of debris within the right-of-way is permitted, ensure the debris will not act as a permeable layer, does not block drainage, and will not interfere with maintenance.
-Also, ensure no material is buried within the roadway prism unless otherwise allowed in the special provisions.
+- When burial of debris within the right-of-way is permitted, make sure the debris will not act as a permeable layer, does not block drainage, and will not interfere with maintenance.
+Also, make sure no material is buried within the roadway prism unless otherwise allowed in the special provisions.

-- When burning is permitted, ensure the contractor has obtained a permit from the air pollution control officer of the local or regional authority.
+- When burning is permitted, check that the contractor has obtained a permit from the air pollution control officer of the local or regional authority.
 Prohibit burning at locations where the smoke will impede visibility for public traffic.
-Ensure the contractor takes adequate precautions, such as constructing fire trails and posting guards, to prevent the uncontrolled spreading of fires.
-When poison ivy, oak, or sumac is present in areas where burning is otherwise permitted, ensure the burning of such material complies with any local ordinances or safety regulations.
+Make sure the contractor takes adequate precautions, such as constructing fire trails and posting guards, to prevent the uncontrolled spreading of fires.
+When poison ivy, oak, or sumac is present in areas where burning is otherwise permitted, verify that the burning of such material complies with any local ordinances or safety regulations.

 - A checklist showing locations where clearing is incomplete may be necessary in the final stages of the operation.
 Complete payment should not be made until all areas have a neat and finished appearance.